Contributors from members of the Copper team

 Focus on management and reporting

 The original CRM was envisioned as a way for executives and finance departments to monitor their sales teams (a seriously painful experience for most sales professionals).
-Little thought was given to how the sellers themselves—today's main users of CRM—would use the tool.
+When incorporating CRM requirements, little thought was given to how the sellers themselves—today's main users of CRM—would use the tool.

 Offer sales-exclusive functionality